-Q: After the study, does Congress need to pass additional legislation?
+Q: After the study, does Congress need to pass additional legislation to deauthorize a site?

 A: If the study recommends deauthorization and disposal Congress will have to pass legislation to deauthorize and dispose of the Federal properties.

 Q: Who will be the new owners?